How to make a ground oven

 Scrape out as much of the ash as possible and remove the extra rocks you put on top of the fire, but don’t remove any of the floor or wall lining rocks, and if any of them move just put them back in place.

-Next you need to add your cooking item, which can be put directly on the rocks but its often better to find something to protect them to stop the outside from burning.
-If you can find any, wrapping meat in burdock or wild garlic leaves works quite nicely, but generally any kind of edible leaf or some tin foil will do the trick.
+Next, you need to add your cooking item, which can be put directly on the rocks but it’s often better to find something to protect it to stop the outside from burning.
+If you can find any, wrapping meat in burdock or wild garlic leaves works quite nicely, but generally, any kind of edible leaf or some tin foil will do the trick.
 After the cooking items are in place, put the extra rocks gently on top and prepare for the covering.

 Step 5 – Covering

 A ground oven works by trapping in the heat and slow cooking the food, and to make sure the heat stays in for long enough you’ll need to make a covering.
-Find a number of straight sticks and lay them over the opening close enough together to cover it and stop the top layer from falling through.
-Next you need to move some soil or sand on top to make an air-tight seal to trap the heat in, but before you start shoveling it on, its often a good idea to put some smaller sticks or a layer of leaves on first to keep as much soil as possible out the hole.
+Find several straight sticks and lay them over the opening close enough together to cover it and stop the top layer from falling through.
+Next, you need to move some soil or sand on top to make an air-tight seal to trap the heat, but before you start shoveling it on, it is often a good idea to put some smaller sticks or a layer of leaves on first to keep as much soil as possible out the hole.
 After covering the hole, smooth over the top and make sure it creates a seal, with no small holes venting the heat out.

 (An example of a traditional Māori ground oven)